DORISSLEE/essays/Taiwan/README.md

 Other well-known international technology companies headquartered in Taiwan include personal computer manufacturers Acer Inc., HTC and Asus, as well as electronics manufacturing giant Foxconn.

-###Taipei Scooter Waterfall
+###Scooter Waterfall in Taipei

 Scooters are the most common tool for commuting in Taiwan.
 They are widely used for daily travel due to their agility in navigating through traffic.
-The phenomenon of "motorcycle waterfalls," where countless motorcycles flow through the streets during rush hours, even caught the attention of the National Geographic Channel.
+The phenomenon of "Scooter waterfalls," where countless motorcycles flow through the streets during rush hours, even caught the attention of the 2018 National Geographic Travel Photographer of the Year.
 .ve-media https://www.youtube.com/watch?v=0I7H8VQ6RpA width=50%